 Section 6.2 Election and Term of Office.
 Officers shall be members in good standing and individuals who hold the office of a director in the Corporation.
-The members shall elect the officers at the annual meeting of the members (or at such other time as the Board may determine) according to the procedures described in Section 3.3, above.
+The Board shall elect the officers at the first meeting of the calendar year (or at such other time as the Board may determine) according to the procedures described in Section 3.3, above.
 Officers shall be elected to serve one (1) year terms.
 Officers may be elected for successive terms.
-The same individual may simultaneously hold more than one office in the Corporation, provided that not less than two notice to the Corporation, and the resignation will be effective when the notice is effective unless the notice specifies a future effective date.
+The same individual may simultaneously hold more than one office in the Corporation, provided that not less than two (2) individuals shall be officers.

+Section 6.3 Resignation and Removal.
+An officer may resign at any time by delivering notice to the Corporation, and the resignation will be effective when the notice is effective unless the notice specifies a future effective date.
 If the resignation is made effective at a future date and the Corporation accepts that date, the Board of Directors may fill the pending vacancy before the effective date, provided the successor does not take office until the effective date.
 An officer's resignation shall not affect the Corporation's contract rights, if any, with the officer.